taxx/Ark-docker/README.md

     - Added support for automatically updating on restart
     - Show a spinner when updating
   - Add UID & GID to set the uid & gid of the user used in the container (and permissions on the volume /ark)
++ 1.4 :
+  - Update to ubuntu 19.04
+  - Update to use latest ark-server tools when image is built
+  - Tweaks for files tainted by Windows file endings